HISTORIC FORT HOOD

 THE GREAT PLACE

 Fort Hood is the Army's premier installation to train and deploy heavy forces.
 A 214,968-acre installation, Fort Hood is the only post in the United States capable of stationing and training two armored divisions.

 The rolling, semi-arid terrain is ideal for multifaceted training and testing of military units and troops.

-Additionally the Killeen, Copperas Cove, Harker Heights, Belton, Gatesville, Temple and Lampassas communities that surround us are a model of support for Army Families.
+Additionally the Killeen, Copperas Cove, Harker Heights, Belton, Gatesville, Temple and Lampasas communities that surround us are a model of support for Army Families.
 One look is all it takes to discover how we earned our famous nickname, "The Great Place."